-City Name of Pol icy: nd Employment Subject: Records Management of Whiteville Records nd Employment and Access North Carolina Number: 19 Revisions: 0 Adoption Date: August 8, 2017 Supersedes: N/A Effective Date: August 8, 2017 Pages: 8
+City of Whiteville Name of Policy: Personnel and Employment Records Subject: Records Management and Access North Carolina Number: 19 Revisions: 0 Adoption Date: August 8, 2017 Supersedes: N/A Effective Date: August 8, 2017 Pages: 8

 I. Policy

 Personnel and employment records are necessary for the proper administration of the City's personnel system.
 Part of this administration includes the maintenance and care for overseeing confidentiality and privacy remain active for these records.
 NCGS 160A-168 is the municipal personnel privacy statute and establishes special rules of access to personnel files of City employees.